Capability Maturity Model Integration: Overview

-In version 2.0 these three areas (that previously had a separate model each) were merged into a single model.
+In version 2.0, the three areas were merged into one model.

 CMMI was developed by a group from industry, government, and the Software Engineering Institute (SEI) at CMU.
 CMMI models provide guidance for developing or improving processes that meet the business goals of an organization.
 A CMMI model may also be used as a framework for appraising the process maturity of the organization.
 By January 2013, the entire CMMI product suite was transferred from the SEI to the CMMI Institute, a newly created organization at Carnegie Mellon.

 History

 CMMI was developed by the CMMI project, which aimed to improve the usability of maturity models by integrating many different models into one framework.
 The project consisted of members of industry, government and the Carnegie Mellon Software Engineering Institute (SEI).
 The main sponsors included the Office of the Secretary of Defense (OSD) and the National Defense Industrial Association.

 CMMI is the successor of the capability maturity model (CMM) or Software CMM.
 The CMM was developed from 1987 until 1997.
-In 2002, version 1.1 was released, version 1.2 followed in August 2006, and version 1.3 in November 2010.
-Some major changes in CMMI V1.3 are the support of agile software development, improvements to high maturity practices and alignment of the representation (staged and continuous).
+Version 1.1 was released in 2002, version 1.2 in August 2006, and version 1.3 in November 2010.
+Some major changes in CMMI V1.3 are support of agile software development, improvements to high maturity practices and aligning the representation (staged and continuous).

 According to the Software Engineering Institute (SEI, 2008), CMMI helps "integrate traditionally separate organizational functions, set process improvement goals and priorities, provide guidance for quality processes, and provide a point of reference for appraising current processes."

-Mary Beth Chrissis, Mike Konrad, and Sandy Shrum Rawdon were the authorship team for the hard copy publication of CMMI for Development Version 1.2 and 1.3.
+Mary Beth Chrissis, Mike Konrad, and Sandy Shrum Rawdon were the authoring team for the hard copy publication of CMMI for Development Version 1.2 and 1.3.
 The Addison-Wesley publication of Version 1.3 was dedicated to the memory of Watts Humphry.
-Eileen C. Forrester, Brandon L. Buteau, and Sandy Shrum were the authorship team for the hard copy publication of CMMI for Services Version 1.3.
-Rawdon "Rusty" Young was the chief architect for the development of CMMI version 2.0.
-He was previously the CMMI Product Owner and the SCAMPI Quality Lead for the Software Engineering Institute.
+Eileen C. Forrester, Brandon L. Buteau, and Sandy Shrum were the authoring team for the hard copy publication of CMMI for Services Version 1.3.
+Rawdon "Rusty" Young was chief architect for developing CMMI version 2.0.
+He was formerly CMMI Product Owner and SCAMPI Quality Lead for the Software Engineering Institute.

 In March 2016, the CMMI Institute was acquired by ISACA.

+In March 2018, the CMMI V2.0 was released.

 In April 2023, the CMMI V3.0 was released.

 Topics

 Representation

-In version 1.3 CMMI existed in two representations: continuous and staged.
+In version 1.3, CMMI existed in two representations: continuous and staged.
 The continuous representation is designed to allow the user to focus on the specific processes that are considered important for the organization's immediate business objectives, or those to which the organization assigns a high degree of risks.
 The staged representation is designed to provide a standard sequence of improvements, and can serve as a basis for comparing the maturity of different projects and organizations.
 The staged representation also provides for an easy migration from the SW-CMM to CMMI.

 In version 2.0 the above representation separation was cancelled and there is now only one cohesive model.